Dealing with persistent pain?

 Yet, not everyone knows how to achieve that.
 Those who do recover intuitively tap into that ability without thinking.
 Others don't know where to look, look everywhere outside of themselves, believe recovery is impossible, and finally stop looking anymore.
 Has that happened to you?

-Physiotherapist Drew Coverdale, after over twenty-five years of working with patients in pain, offers an enlightening outlook on the habitual patterns which lead to our pain and outlines the path to recovery.
+Physiotherapist Drew Coverdale, after nearly 30 years of working with patients in pain, offers an enlightening outlook on the habitual patterns which lead to our pain and outlines the path to recovery.

 If you’re considering the next step